milena-sosic/EmoLex.SR/README.md

     To effectively use functions in this directory, please ensure to obtain `OPENAI_API_KEY` and save it as an environment variable.

 - **construction/**
-  - `translation.py`: Script to facilitate the translation of the emotion affect lexicon.
+  - `translation.py`: Script to facilitate the translation of the emotion lexicon.
   - `adaptation.py`: Script used to adapt the lexicon upon manual validation on contextual and linguistics changes (output: **EmoLex.SR-v1**).
   - `expansion.py`:  Script used to enrich the EmoLex.SR-v1 lexicon with the broad synonyms and manually crafted emotional affect words in Serbian (output: **EmoLex.SR-v2**).